acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 The Athena release includes these capabilities that have been implemented/tested:

 * single-node (AIO) deployment of the Acumos platform under docker or kubernetes
-* deployment with a new Acumos database
+* deployment with a new Acumos database, or redepoyment with a current database and components compatible with that database version
 * Component services under docker/kubernetes as named below (deployed as distinct container-based services), or installed directly on the AIO host: